sevaho/Powerzeesh/README.md

 This is a Powerline based zsh theme.
 It aims for simplicity, showing information only when it's relevant, speed and look.

-NOTE: powerzeesh_server is not done yet, I want it to look something else same features but without the powerline bars.

 ## Features

 - GIT